About Your Bill

 Bills and Statements

 In most cases, the first bill should arrive about ten days after initial care.
 It will include a detailed description of the services provided for that account.

 Every thirty days thereafter a monthly statement should arrive that will include summaries for all accounts for the entire family (or guarantor).
 If you prefer individually monthly statements instead of family or guarantor statements, please call the business office and ask to be your own guarantor.

 The monthly family statement identifies the amount due from your insurance company, and the amount due from you for each account.
 The statement also will include payments or new charges that occurred during the month.

 At any time, you may request additional information about itemized charges by contacting the business office.
 Some tests, services or treatments require service from a physician who is not an employee of Providence.
 Such a physician will bill you separately for services rendered.
 In some cases, you may not actually receive direct care from the physician that provides a service.
 Examples of these physicians include pathologists, radiologists, cardiologist, anesthesiologist, and other specialists who submit separate bills.
 If you have questions about these bills, please call the number printed on their statement.

 Providence will submit bills to your insurance company when complete information is supplied.
 Please remember that your policy is a contract between you and your insurance company, and you have the final responsibility for payment of your medical bill.
 If your insurance company does not pay within forty-five days of billing, please contact them to resolve the delay.
 Secondary insurance is billed after the primary (or first) insurance pays.

 After your insurance company processes the bill (also known as a claim), the balance (amount owed by you) is due within thirty days.
-The balance can be paid in any of the following ways: automatic credit card, payment plan, cash, check, online bill pay or credit card.
+The balance can be paid in any of the following ways: automatic credit card, payment plan, cash, check, or credit card.
 If you need a payment plan, please call the number on your billing statement to make arrangements.

 If You Are Covered by Medicaid